 2. All educators must agree to abide by the Texas Educators' Code of Ethics.

-4. NEW -- Applicants whose undergraduate or graduate degrees were earned at institutions outside of the U.S. (including territories) may be required to take the TOEFL iBT in order to be admitted.
+4. Applicants whose undergraduate or graduate degrees were earned at institutions outside of the U.S. (including territories) may be required to take the TOEFL iBT in order to be admitted.
 The following scores are required:

 If you hold a degree, you must apply to BOTH the University of Texas at Austin and the UTeach program.